doitintl/example-node-nginx-app-gke-tf/README.md

   - configures IAM policies for app service account to test app
   - builds and deploys `Dockerfile` for app/proxy, pushing to Artifact Registry
   - test `gcloud` commands to run app in Cloud Run, etc.
+  - commands to generate self-signed certificate for testing ILB in GKE Gateway

 # TODO: more to come ...